Handsome Badger makes luxury, unisex, striking pieces that fit seamlessly into people’s lives.

+When did you launch the brand and what was the reason behind it?
 I founded Handsome Badger because I love making beautiful things with quality materials.
 William Morris’s famous statement is that you should have nothing you “do not know to be useful or believe to be beautiful” – this has been my inspiration throughout the design process.
 The launch collection expresses the heart of the business – beautiful, useful, sustainable, transformative.

+Whats your background?
 Textiles have always been a passion of mine – my Grandma taught me to knit at the age of 7 and I haven’t stopped working with yarn since.
 Growing up in Yorkshire, I was surrounded not only by beautiful landscapes but also by a rich, historic textile industry.
 When I moved to London at 18 to train as an actress, I was still pursuing my love of craft and design, and took seasonal commissions.
 In 2013 I injured myself performing and during my months of recovery I returned home to Yorkshire and focused my energies on creating Handsome Badger.
 I’ve spent the subsequent few years testing suppliers and designs to get the model right from farm to customer.
 Eventually this led me to Peru, to source our signature merino, and to design the launch collection.

+If you could start over with the business, would you do anything differently?
 So many things!
 It has been such a learning experience and I’ve been so lucky to have had some wonderful input from some incredibly talented people along the way.
 The main takeaway is that you must always assume that pretty much everything takes three times longer than expected!

+What is the hardest challenge you have faced since you started the company?
 Juggling!
 It really had to be a “one-woman show” starting out and whilst I had such a vision for the business and the products themselves, there were so many aspects I knew nothing about, from customs procedures to approaching retailers to SEO optimisation!

+Tell us one fact about you that people wouldn’t know?
 I have hypermobility in my joints which means they are super flexible – I’ve already had triple knee surgery by the age of 29.
 Bionic woman!

+2018 is almost here, where do you plan on taking the brand?
 I can’t reveal much but I’m working on a way of creating an entirely new yarn – one which can be formed out of any fibre, be it vegan/merino/cotton.
 Super strong and super beautiful!
 This will feature heavily in the SS18 range which will focus much more on homeware.

+To date, what has been the highlight since launching?
 Every time we get an order – they’re al so special.
 Repeat orders make me do a happy dance – knowing that a customer has loved the knitwear so much that they’ve ordered more is the best feeling!